cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/mask.md

 > __Note__: The Mask component cannot be added to a node with other renderer components such as __Sprite__, __Label__, etc.

-To use the `Mask`, please refer to the [Mask API](https://docs.cocos.com/creator3d/api/en/classes/ui.mask-1.html) documentation and the [mask](https://github.com/cocos-creator/test-cases-3d/tree/master/assets/cases/ui/08.mask) scene of the test-cases-3d project.
+To use `Mask`, please refer to the [Mask API](https://docs.cocos.com/creator3d/api/en/classes/ui.mask-1.html) documentation and the [mask](https://github.com/cocos-creator/test-cases-3d/tree/master/assets/cases/ui/08.mask) scene of the test-cases-3d project.

 ## Mask Properties